GLoan is an easy way of getting cash loans withdrawable via ATM from GCash.

 - Confirm that you will be going through your application by inputting an SMS OTP.

-- Once done, you will be receiving your GLoan in your GCash account.
+- Once done, you will receive your GLoan in your GCash account.

 Can you provide a sample computation of the dues and interests included?

 The loan has an add-on rate monthly, meaning it takes into account the principal and computes using the full amount, including the 3% processing fee outright.

 In my example above, I picked Php 5000 to borrow with an add-on rate of 2.89% and a loan term of 9 months.